 The District does not provide insurance or medical or dental services, including ambulance service, to pupils injured at school or school-sponsored events, including athletic activities, or while being transported in connection with school events or activities.

 Sun Protection (EC §35183.5)

-The District allows students to utilize sun-protective clothing and sunscreen during the school day.
+The District allows students to utilize sun-protective clothing and sunscreen during the school day, without a prescription or physician's note.

 Head Lice